parrt/msan501-old/labs/bash.md

 $ for f in $(cat /tmp/files); do echo $f; done
 ```

+Loops are particularly useful when argument lists are huge and the shell gives you an error from filename expansion.

 ### Playing with filenames

 The `basename` command is super useful as it strips out the file name from a path and can also give you the file name without the extension: